CraigStuntz/CraigStuntz.github.io/posts/2016-06-18-static-vs-dynamic-wrong-question.markdown

   [improves performance](http://cr.openjdk.java.net/~jrose/values/values-0.html)
   by, for example, supporting many different primitive numeric types.

+Elm's type system is substantially more powerful than Java's, and eliminates entire classes of bugs which plague Java applications such as dereferencing null pointers and inexhaustive `switch` blocks.

 If both languages are called "statically typed" and yet the two languages' type systems do such different things, then how much value is there in lumping them into the same specific bucket?